 Dumps proliferated in the U.S. throughout the mid-20th century.
 The Solid Waste Disposal Act of 1965 created a federal office to manage trash, and by the mid-1970s, states had established waste management regulations.
 Today, the Resource Conservation and Recovery Act (RCRA) creates the framework for the proper management of all types of solid waste.
 Subtitle D of RCRA establishes the stringent design, operation, and closure requirements for modern landfills.

-Incineration disposes only 12.8 percent of the country’s MSW.
+Incineration disposes only of 11.8% of the country’s MSW.
 Like landfilling, the process has changed a lot over time, so that the environmental impacts can vary widely depending on the local system.
 The earliest incinerators were just large furnaces that reduced the volume of waste before sending ashes and incompletely burned waste to a dump.
 The 1970 Clean Air Act (CAA) banned the uncontrolled burning of MSW and placed restrictions on particulate emissions, requiring existing incinerators to install new technology or cease operations.

 Today, air quality standards require much cleaner emissions from the combustion of MSW, and heat released from burning is usually used to produce electricity.
 The waste management industry usually calls incineration “waste-to-energy,” or WTE, to emphasize how much this method of disposal has evolved from 20th-century practices.

 In time, numerous promising technologies may replace landfilling and WTE.
 Among these are waste conversion technologies like pyrolysis, gasification, depolymerization, and anaerobic digestion.
 However, none of these or other emerging technologies can handle the entire MSW-stream for whole communities — yet.